50054-cdpa/notes/fp_haskell_poly.md

 In the above, we define a type class `JS` via the `class ... where` keywords.
 If this is the first time you encounter Haskell type class, you could treat it as the Haskell way of definining an interface in Java.
 In the above definition, we define an type class `JS a` which says whatever type `a` could be in `JS a` shoud have an obligational implementation of `toJS :: a -> String`.
 > The GHC pragma `{-# LANGUAGE FlexibleInstances #-}` indicates that we need to enable the flexible-insances extension to support `JS String` (which is `JS [Char]`).
-Without this pragma, we can't define complex type expression type class instances that involving a type constructor.
+Without this pragma, we can't define complex type expression type class instances that involving a type constructor being applied to non type variables.

 Using `instance ... where` keywords, we define some type class instances (concrete implementation) of `JS a` as follows